 Your chances of getting stung on the reef are lower than on the shore.
 In stinger season you will always be required to wear a full body stinger suit, only your face and finger tips are exposed.

-I’ve taken my kids out since they were tiny, we didn’t have much luck the first few times, they didn’t fancy the deep water.
-They had fun on the step of the pontoon or boat instead.
-The big fish come right up close to be fed.
-Chef and I had to take it in turns with snorkeling and child watching.
+I’ve taken my kids out since they were tiny.
+We didn’t have much luck the first few times as they didn’t fancy the deep water but they had fun on the step of the pontoon or boat instead.
+The big fish can come right up close to be fed which thrills most kids.
+Fish feeding is generally not allowed or encouraged these days.

-The children are now 8 and 6, neither are particulrly strong swimmers, but they get about fine.
-Fins help them out and flotation devices are provided ( pool noodles, sometimes lifejackets).
-They absolutely love it these days and watching your children snorkeling the Great Barrier Reef is priceless.
+My kids began to really love snorkelling on the reef around the ages of 8 and 6, neither were particularly strong swimmers, but they got about fine.
+Fins help children get about and flotation devices are provided ( pool noodles, sometimes life-jackets).
+Watching your children snorkeling on the Great Barrier Reef is priceless.

-The staff on the reef boats are fantastic with kids.
-The hardest part of the day is keeping them occupied and stopping them falling in (unlikely) on the way out.
+The staff on the reef boats are usually pretty fantastic with kids.
+The hardest part of the day is keeping them occupied and stopping them falling in (which is highly unlikely) on the journey out.
 Coming home they usually fall asleep after such a big day.

-Keep your eyes on the water and get plenty of fresh air.
+Keep your eyes on the water and get plenty of fresh air to avoid seasickness.

 I’ve only been seasick once, on the way out to the Yongala, a wreck dive off Townsville.
-Some people were vomiting, all the fish came up to the surface for a feed, it was kind of gross but cool.
+Some people were vomiting causing fish to come up to the surface for a feed, so it was kind of gross but cool.
 My seasickness disappeared as soon as I jumped in the water.

 This is the big choice, some boats take you out to permanently moored pontoons, these things are huge and come with underwater viewing galleries, mini submarines, helmet diving, all sorts of frills.
 These may be a better option for really small children or people who know they aren’t going to snorkel.

-My choice would be the smaller reef boats, the ones that take you to the outer reef and stop at 2 or 3 snorkel sites during the day.
+My choice is usually the smaller reef boats, the ones that take you to the outer reef and stop at 2 or 3 snorkel sites during the day.
 You see a better reef.
 There will be fewer people in the water and you receive a more personal service.

-I love scuba diving, but, I have kids, so we snorkel.
+I love scuba diving but I have kids, so we mostly snorkel.

-You have to be qualified to dive, it takes a few days.
-You must have a medical, it can be very expensive, there is an exam, but scuba diving is so cool it’s worth it.
+You have to be qualified to dive and the course takes a few days.
+It can be very expensive, there is an exam, but scuba diving is worth it.
+Some reef boats do offer trial dives.

-It will cost you an arm and a leg to learn on the reef up here in Port Douglas because of those long boat trips.
+It will cost you an arm and a leg to learn to scuba dive on the reef up here in Port Douglas because of those long boat trips.
 If you can find somewhere to learn to dive from a beach, such as Magnetic Island, it’s generally cheaper.
-Maybe read about the time I almost died scuba diving first!
-But don’t let it put you off, it made it into my travel horror stories, but not my travel regrets.
+Maybe read about the time I almost died scuba diving first.
+But don’t let it put you off, I still dive.

-I’ve snorkeled in many countries now, the Great Barrier Reef is big business and unlike anything I’ve seen elsewhere, it’s slick and well managed.
-Conservation is always a big consideration.
-Thanks for reading, come back soon!
+I’ve snorkeled in many countries now, the Great Barrier Reef is a big business and unlike anything I’ve seen elsewhere, it’s slick and well managed.
+Conservation is always a big consideration and by visiting the reef you are helping to save it.
+Tourism dollars send a powerful message to governments that would otherwise see it destroyed.
+Thanks for reading our Great Barrier Reef travel blog, come back soon!